libbitcoin/libbitcoin-system/doc/sphinx/crypto.rst

 Hex-Encoded Secret
 ------------------

-reading the private key directly, a value called the *secret parameter* is created by the deterministic wallet.
-This is put into the elliptic curve formula and used to create the private key.
+The *secret parameter* is a value used by the elliptic curve formula to compute the private key.
 ::

-    secret_parameter secret = bytes_to_hash<secret_parameter>("33cc7e35fbb78d17d207e53d0fe950d1db571be889b3ff87aec653e501759264");
+    secret_parameter secret = hash_from_pretty<secret_parameter>("33cc7e35fbb78d17d207e53d0fe950d1db571be889b3ff87aec653e501759264");
     // The secret parameter is used to compute the private key
     // by the elliptic curve formula.
     elliptic_curve_key privkey;